-The Caltech Open Access Policy applies to all voting members of the faculty, as defined in the Caltech Faculty Handbook, Chapter 2 - The Faculty, with appointments on the Caltech campus.
-Neither graduate nor undergraduate students are bound by the policy.
+The Caltech Open Access Policy applies to both tenured/tenure-track faculty and research faculty, all with appointments on the Caltech campus.
+Neither research scientists nor graduate students nor undergraduate students are bound by the policy.
 The Jet Propulsion Laboratory falls outside of the purview of the Institute Open Access Policy with the exception of professorial faculty who hold dual appointments both on campus and at the lab.

 How does one get a waiver?